ksnt/ksnt.github.io/index.md

 # About Me

 Hi.
 My name is <b>Takayuki Kaisen</b>.
-I am a software engineer, data analyst, and researcher.
+I am a software engineer, data analyst/scientist, and researcher.

+# News

+I will be giving a talk at PyCon mini Hiroshima 2018, Oct 6 2018.

+I am looking for meeting many people there!

 <a href="/about">In detail</a>
 <br><br><br><br><br><br>